laurani02/bayesian-project/report.md

 ## Final remarks

 The lab was confusing at first when getting introduced to the new modelling but it was not all too unfamiliar, as both authors had some knowledge about statistical and probability modelling as well as how to write some machine learning code from previous courses and the rest of SF1935.
 The simluation outcomes are based on small datasets and due to the discrepancies between training and testing data outcomes cannot be expected to 100% adhere to the theory which is reasonable.
+It has been a good opportunity of learn more about the applications of statistics.